fredrickkebaso/Hippobosca_Genome_Assembly_And_Annotation/README.md

 2. To comparatively annotate chemosensory genes in the 3 *Hippobosca* species

-3. To determine the evolutionary distance between the 3 *Hippobosca* species and among the closely related species (Drosophila, *M.domestica*, *An.gambiae*).
+3. To determine the evolutionary distance between the 3 *Hippobosca* species and among the closely related species (*Glossina*,Drosophila, *M.domestica*, *An.gambiae*).